DaisyWelham/Optimization-Evolutionary-Computation/README.md

 Any standard optimization algorithms go in Standard Algorithms.
 Any algorithms I've made up go in Custom Algorithms.
 Objective Functions is where I put any simple objectives which do not require their own project folder.
 Short Projects is for more complex problems that require their own notebook or which I wanted to highlight.
 Analysis Tools is where any statistics tools which don't do optimization directly go.

+The cPlusPlus folder is for C++ implementations of any algorithm: this is desirable from a run-time perspective.